georgexyz19/georgexyz.com/content/posts/what-is-behind-flask-run.md

 ```

 Then you can setup two environment variables and type `flask run` to start the app.
 But what happens
 when you start the command `flask run`?
-I am trying to figure out the answer and this article records
+I am trying to find out the answer and this article documents
-my efforts.
+the effort.

 ```
 $ export FLASK_APP=hello.py